ChrisAkridge/Cix/docs/Code Generation.md

 An assembly block is a CA that stores the assembly code for one block or section of the code.
 Assembly blocks could map to code at the top level of a function, code inside a `while` loop, or the condition of an `if` block.
 Assembly blocks contain a name, the kind of block this assembly block holds the code for, and a string containing the instructions of the block.

-Kinds of Assembly Blocks are:
+The kinds of assembly blocks are:
 * Function
 * `if` condition
 * `if` body